chriscooley1/race-the-clock/DesignDoc.md

 - Integration with learning management systems (LMS)
 - AI-powered recommendations for personalized learning paths
 - Collaborative features for group study sessions
+- Real-time updates using WebSockets for collaborative editing of collections
+- Confetti explosions when students achieve a learning goal
+- Multiple themes based on mastery levels (beginner, intermediate, advanced)
+- Drag-and-drop word or card matching
+- Instructional videos or information on each page to guide users
+- Dropdown terms for easy selection in flashcards and math problems